-- (i) Group A refers to new customers (less than 12 months). - (ii) Group B refers to existing customers, including related parties (more than 12 months) with no defaults in the past.
+- (f) The credit quality of trade receivables that are neither past due nor impaired as at the end of reporting period were assessed as follows: (cont'd) - (i) Group A refers to new customers (less than 12 months). - (ii) Group B refers to existing customers, including related parties (more than 12 months) with no defaults in the past.